BoraBak/fizzbuzz-demo/README.md

 #### API
 - An api which includes a single endpoint `/fizzbuzz` that accepts `POST` input
 - `POST` accepts `application/json` type and format is `{"count": 10}`
-- All other HTTP request methods return a not-supported HTTP error
+- All other HTTP request methods return a not-supported HTTP error with 405 error code
 - All other routes return a 404 error code